Suzanne Saueressig: Other achievements

 Saueressig was very involved in improving her community.
 She was an advocate for the spaying and neutering of pets and had a campaign to raise public awareness for the project.
 She served on veterinary and community organizations and mentored many successful veterinarians.
-She had a column in the newspaper St. Louis Globe-Democrat titled Ask the Pet Doctor, which ran weekly from 1979-1985.
+She had a column in the newspaper St. Louis Globe-Democrat titled Ask the Pet Doctor, which ran weekly from 1979 to 1985.
 She answered many community member's questions about their pet's care and helped spread awareness this way.

 Awards

 She received the national award "Woman Veterinarian of the Year" from the Women's Veterinary Medical Association in 1972.
 The organization transitioned into a foundation, Association for Women Veterinarians Foundation, and continues its awards and scholarships through the American Veterinary Medicine Association.

 Her community recognized her hard work in 1983 by naming her as Leader of Distinction, and she was added to the YWCA Metro St. Louis Academy of Leaders.